 The counter-façade hosts a familiar statue.
 I am sure you will think to have already seen it somewhere.
 It looks like the Statue of Liberty of New York City, isn’t it?
 The statue represents the Liberty of Poetry and it’s the funeral monument of the Tuscan playwright Niccolini.
 It may be possible that the french Auguste Bartholdi during his travels to Florence, drew inspiration to create the famous symbol of freedom for all mankind.

 4. The side aisles

 The two side aisles are plenty of magnificent sculptures.
 I could not stop going backward and forwards watching them.
 The right aisle houses the majestic grave of Michelangelo designed by Giorgio Vasari.
 It represents three crying women corresponding to the three Arts: Painting, Sculpture and Architecture.
 There is also the cenotaph of Dante Alighieri (he is buried in Ravenna) and other wonderful funeral monuments.
 The left aisle, instead, holds the grave of the great Galileo Galilei.

 5. Tombs on the floor

-If you look down to the floor you can see hundreds of marble slabs.
-They are the floor tombs of the aristocratic of the past.
+If you look down at the floor you can see hundreds of marble slabs.
+They are the floor tombs of the aristocrats of the past.